acm-projects/DevDiary/README.md

 ## 🌱 Inspiration

-During ACM, our team kept running into recurring Ngrok issues.
-Every time, we’d search Stack Overflow or ask ChatGPT for fixes.
-Our mentor suggested: *document everything*.
+Last semester during ACM, my team kept running into the same recurring issue with Ngrok.
+Every time, we’d have to dig through Stack Overflow posts, external docs, or ask chatgpt for the right terminal commands to fix it.
+Our industry mentor gave us a helpful tip that she uses on the job: document every error we encounter in a Google Doc or notes app so we can refer back to it if it happens again.

-I started keeping setup notes and fixes in OneNote/Notion, but they got cluttered fast.
-That’s when I thought — why not create a developer-focused, centralized logging platform that’s searchable, AI-powered, and clean?
+Since then, I’ve been in the habit of jotting down error fixes and environment setup instructions in OneNote for my personal projects.
+When I switched from Java to Python for LeetCode, I also used Notion to keep track of syntax differences and helpful patterns.
+But over time, my notes became really cluttered and hard to navigate.
+That got me thinking: what if there were a more centralized, organized platform where developers could store these logs and revisit them easily, with a clean, user friendly interface?

 ---